Why MCP Registries Are Failing You (And What To Use Instead)

 No quality filtering

-Some registries show GitHub stars as a proxy for quality.
+Some show GitHub stars as a quality proxy.
 Stars measure popularity, not reliability.
-A server with 2,000 stars and 47 open issues with no maintainer response is not a better choice than a server with 200 stars and a responsive maintainer who ships weekly updates.
+A server with 2,000 stars and 47 unanswered issues is not a better choice than a server with 200 stars and a responsive maintainer.
+Learn to evaluate servers on metrics that matter.

 Stale data everywhere

-Most registries scrape GitHub once and display the results with minimal updates.
-The star count you see might be weeks old.
-The "last updated" date might not reflect whether the server actually works with the current version of the MCP protocol.
-Download counts, where they exist at all, are often aggregated from npm in ways that do not distinguish between automated CI installs and real human usage.
+Most registries scrape GitHub once and display results with minimal updates.
+The star count might be weeks old.
+The "last updated" date might not reflect whether the server works with the current MCP protocol version.
+MCP is evolving rapidly -- a server that worked six months ago might be broken today.

 No workflow context